Sina30/vorpedit/README.md

 ![Bild-Verwaltung mit Optimierer](screenshots/images.png)

-Inspired by oxEdit by @Arius-Scripts (for ox_inventory).
+Inspired by oxEdit by [https://github.com/Arius-Scripts](https://github.com/Arius-Scripts) (for ox_inventory).
 This is an independent reimplementation targeting the VORP framework with direct database access.